shadowfax92/melange-site/_posts/2020-9-13-cornwall_trip_1.md

 <!-- There was small water body in the middle of the beach which was pretty cute. -->
 <figure>
 <img src="/melange-site/assets/images/cornwall/15.jpg"
-     alt="This is the ‘road’ of the village.
-Coming up on this path was a good exercise for the day" style="display: block; margin-right: auto; margin-left: auto; max-height: 700px" />
+     alt="here was small water body in the middle of the beach which was pretty cute" style="display: block; margin-right: auto; margin-left: auto; max-height: 700px" />
-     <figcaption style="text-align: center;">This is the ‘road’ of the village.
-Coming up on this path was a good exercise for the day :)</figcaption>
+     <figcaption style="text-align: center;">here was small water body in the middle of the beach which was pretty cute</figcaption>
 </figure>
 <br />
 <br />